strayiker/smart-home-media-assistant-telegram-bot/README.md

 **For Windows Users:**

-Additionally, make sure you have `Make` for Windows.
+On Windows you also need to install `Make` for Windows.
 You can download it from [GnuWin](https://gnuwin32.sourceforge.net/packages/make.htm), or install it using `winget:`

 ```bash
 winget install -e --id GnuWin32.Make